WizardOfMenlo/WizardOfMenlo/README.md

 I am mainly interested in probabilistic proof systems, and aim to achieve schemes that are both asymptotically and concretely efficient.

+## Main projects
-I am currently focusing on lattice-based polynomial commitment schemes, aiming to build the 'lattice-based KZG'.
+- Lattice-based polynomial commitment schemes, aiming to build the 'lattice-based KZG'.
 This line of work resulted in [2023/846](https://ia.cr/2023/846) and [2023/1469, SLAP 👋](https://ia.cr/2023/1469).
 For more info also see the [blog](https://gfenzi.io/lattices/towards-asymptotic-and-concrete-efficiency/) [posts](https://gfenzi.io/lattices/slap/).

 ## Other projects
 - [Klondike](https://ethz.ch/content/dam/ethz/special-interest/infk/inst-infsec/appliedcrypto/education/theses/thesis%20(4).pdf).
 An analysis of classical collision finding algorithms when applied in a distributed setting, focusing on attacking isogeny based schemes.